 Children are less likely to perceive animals as food, according to a just-published study.
 And, as a result, kids generally consider eating meat as “less morally acceptable” than adults do, researchers say.

-The research – published in peer-reviewed academic journal Social Psychological and Personality Science – aimed to assess speciesism across age groups, including people’s opinions on how various animal species should be treated.
+The research was published in peer-reviewed academic journal Social Psychological and Personality Science.
+It aimed to assess speciesism across age groups, including people’s opinions on how various animal species should be treated.

 They discovered that children were less likely to see a moral hierarchy between humans and non-human animals.
 Younger participants were also less likely than adults to categorize farm animals as food, believing that animals like pigs deserve better treatment.

 “Our findings suggest we need to consider how we talk to children about humans’ relationship with non-human animals,” explained lead author Luke McGuire of the University of Exeter.
 “Children are motivated to consider harm against the natural world, including animals, and as such we might want to consider beginning these discussions about food decisions early in life.”

 The results suggest that humans are not born with the mental processes used to justify meat consumption.
 Rather, they are learned over time from various social settings.
 Parents, guardians, and older family members often set the standard for which animal meats are “acceptable” to eat (cow and chicken meat, for example) and which are not (“pets” such as cats).

 “People regularly hold ethical values that contradict each other and employ moral double standards,” the study reads.
 It highlights that despite widespread appreciation for pets, concern for wild animals, and contributions to animal welfare charities, “many people also accept great harm to some animals.
 For example, people readily justify cruel treatment that often happens in factory farming,” the study says.